Budapest International Championships: History

 In 1894 the first Championships of Hungary were held.
-In 1903 the first international tournament the Budapest International were held in then the Austro-Hungarian Empire, the first mens singles title was won by Britain's Major Ritchie.
+In 1903 the first international tournament the Budapest International were held in then the Austro-Hungarian Empire, the first men's singles title was won by Britain's Major Ritchie.
 The championships were usually held in late spring to early summer and ran with some breaks due to World War I and World War II until 1975.